-At Stage 2, the focus is on present and recent history.
-Learners learn about their own recent history and that of their family.
-As participants in their own history, learners begin to develop an appreciation of how the past is different from the present.
+At Stage 3, the focus is on present and recent past history.
+Students learn about their own history and that of their family:; this may include stories from different cultures and other parts of the world.
+As participants in their own history, learners build on their knowledge and understanding of how the past is different from the present.